canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 A rule can contain zero or more statements.
 There are two types of statements:
 `terminal` and `non-terminal`.
 Terminal statements unconditionally terminate the rule's evaluation and may also terminate the chain's evaluation or entirely stop the pocket's processing.
-Non-terminal statements results in actions which either do no terminate the rule's evaluation or only do so conditionally.
+Non-terminal statements result in actions which either do not terminate the rule's evaluation or only do so conditionally.
 The only limitation is that a rule may have at most one terminal statement, which must also be placed last.
 Most of the :ref:`verdict statements <Verdict statements>` are terminal statements, but there are also some non-verdict terminal statements